therealnima/naminator-next/README.md

 - **Google OAuth not working**: Make sure your redirect URI matches exactly: `http://localhost:3000/api/auth/callback/google`
 - **Database connection error**: Verify your `DATABASE_URL` includes `?sslmode=require` for Neon.
 - **Prisma client not found**: Run `npx prisma generate` after installing dependencies.

+Why should .env.local never be committed?
+Becuase it stores the environment variable used for running the application on the local machine, which is therefore not useful to be pushed.
+Each machine has its own local environment variables

+Why are GitHub Secrets safer than plain environment variables? after storing them even you cannot see it again, but env files might accidentally be pushed to main.

+What would happen if you wrote the following in your yml file? if we hardcode the URL in our yml file , it gets pushed to main.
+The whole point of using secrets.DATABASE_URL is to use it in a way no one can see.